codefoster/codefoster.com/source/_drafts/Source-Media.md

 ---
 title: Source Media
 tags: []
-date: 2016-10-02 16:03:46
+date:
 ---

-I decided to put together a reference post for when you&#39;re looking for stock photos, clipart, audio, music, or video.
+I decided to put together a reference post for when you're looking for stock photos, clipart, audio, music, or video.
 I will update this post as I am made aware of new sources.

 ## Photos